-The application period is now open for the second iteration of the Colby Summer Institute in Environmental Humanities, from August 1-7, 2020 in downtown Waterville, Maine.
-Funded by the Mellon Foundation, this institute will bring together scholars from across the world to collectively explore how this developing field contributes to the theorization, imagination, and practice of socially just and ecologically hopeful futures for humans and nonhumans in a global collective.
-Participants will work closely with seminar leaders Stacy Alaimo, Professor of English and Core Faculty Member in Environmental Studies at the University of Oregon, Bishnupriya Ghosh, Professor of English and Global Studies at the University of California, Santa Barbara, and Imre Szeman, Professor of Communication Arts at the University of Waterloo, for an intensive week of collaborative seminars and workshops on contemporary issues in the field.
-Applications are due Feb.
-1, 2020.
-Lodging is provided for all participants at Alfond Commons in Waterville.
-For more information on the application process, and to access the application form, please click here.
+Funded by the Mellon Foundation, the Colby Summer Institute in the Environmental Humanities brings together scholars from across the world to collectively explore how this developing field contributes to the theorization, imagination, and practice of socially just and ecologically hopeful futures for humans and nonhumans in a global collective.
+The seminar leaders of the second Colby Summer institute are Stacy Alaimo, Professor of English and Core Faculty Member in Environmental Studies at the University of Oregon, Bishnupriya Ghosh, Professor of English and Global Studies at the University of California, Santa Barbara, and Imre Szeman, Professor of Communication Arts at the University of Waterloo.

 Lecture: Out of our Depths: Science, Aesthetics, and Global Visions of the Deep Sea

 Stacy Alaimo is Professor of English and Core Faculty Member in Environmental Studies at the University of Oregon.
 Her books include Undomesticated Ground: Recasting Nature as Feminist Space (2000); Bodily Natures: Science, Environment, and the Material Self (2010), and Exposed: Environmental Politics and Pleasures in Posthuman Times (2016).
 Alaimo is currently writing a book entitled Composing Blue Ecologies: Science, Aesthetics, and the Creatures of the Abyss and co-editing a book series at Duke UP called “Elements.”